 Who delivers better work, someone who focuses on his work, or someone whose mind keeps wandering?

-Who gets better grades, a person who stays calm during the examinations, or some who gets stressed.
+Who gets better grades, a person who stays calm during the examinations, or someone who gets stressed.

-You dares and embraces new opportunities, a person who is worried and stressed, or someone who thinks clearly and uses common sense.
+Who dares and to embrace new opportunities, a person who is worried and stressed, or someone who thinks clearly and uses common sense.

-Of course, the answer is the person with a tranquil and peaceful mind, and this can be you, if you care to train your mind.
+Of course, the answer is the person with the tranquil and peaceful mind, and this can be you, if you care to train your mind to calm down.

 “When we have inner peace, we can be at peace with those around us.
 When our community is in a state of peace, it can share that peace with neighboring communities.”